saj122/TennisAgent/README.md

 This yields a single score for each episode.
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-In my implementation, I have chosen to solve the second version of the environment using the MADDPG algorithm.
+In my implementation, I have chosen to solve the environment using the MADDPG algorithm.

 # Getting Started
 ### Installation Requirements